Capital One Venture X Rewards Credit Card review: A strong alternative for luxury travel

 While the card's annual fee is not as high as many of its premium competitors, it might still be too steep for some, especially occasional travelers.

-The Venture's X card’s $395 annual fee (See Rates & Fees) could be hard to offset if you don’t earn enough rewards from card spending or aren’t able to use the anniversary bonus miles and annual credit.
-If you don't plan on using those features, another card would likely be a better choice for you.
+The Venture's X card’s $395 annual fee (See Rates & Fees) could be difficult to justify if you don’t earn enough rewards from card spending or can’t use the anniversary bonus miles and annual credit.
+If you don't plan on using those features, another card would likely be a better choice.

 Welcome offer: Recent drop in value